LovelaceSquare/lovelacesquare/Codes/simulate_spectra/README.txt

 # simulate_spectra

 Generate synthetic spectra by summing Gaussian peaks.
+Peak centers are chosen at random and each peak has a Gaussian shape with width controlled by the `width` parameter.
+When `type` is `'same'` all spectra share the same set of peak positions, otherwise each spectrum is generated independently.
+This function is handy for creating test data or evaluating preprocessing routines.
 ## Inputs
 - `num_spectra` (int): number of spectra.
 - `num_variables` (int): number of wavelength points.